StoglRobotics/ros_team_workspace/docs/guidelines/robot_package_structure.rst

 ROS-Robot Package structure
 ============================

-This documents proposes guidelines for structure of ROS packages in larger detail than provided by `ROS Enhancement Proposals (REPs) <https://github.com/ros-infrastructure/rep>`_
+This document proposes guidelines for the structure of ROS packages in larger details than provided by `ROS Enhancement Proposals (REPs) <https://github.com/ros-infrastructure/rep>`_

 **NOTE**: All the proposal here are the resuls of authors' personal experiences.
 Saying that, if you don't like some of it, you are free to change what you want and need (and hopefully propose it as PR).

 Package structure for Robot support in ROS
 ------------------------------------------

-Here proposed architecture try to split the robot's files to minimize per-package dependencies.
+The here down proposed architecture tries to split the robot's files to minimize per-package dependencies.

 .. code:: text